Heyward is a Shareholder and member of the Public Finance and Economic Development & Incentives practice groups at Maynard Nexsen.

 - $11,225,000 Taxable Special Obligation Bonds, Series 2009A, and $5,465,000 Special Obligation Bonds, Series 2009B, of The Morgan County Industrial Park and Economic Development Cooperative District

-- Chambers USA, Leading Practitioner in Banking and Finance: Public Finance (2010 - present)
+- Recognized by Chambers USA, America’s Leading Lawyers for Business, Alabama, Public Finance (2010 - Present)

-- The Best Lawyers in America© for Banking and Finance Law (2013-present)
+- The Best Lawyers in America© for Banking and Finance Law and Public Finance (2013 - present)

 - Martindale-Hubbell AV® Preeminent Rating